-At the checkout counter a very sweet younger girl checked out our order.
+At the checkout counter, a very sweet younger girl checked out our order.
 She rang in each item, gave me a total and I handed her the money.
-She made the change, bagged the good and gave me a receipt.
+She made the change, bagged the goods and gave me a receipt.
 We left the store.

 As we walked down the street it occurred to me that the change hadn’t looked right.
 I know we just arrived and we aren’t used to the currency yet, but I can still add.
 I pulled out the receipt and then counted the chance she had given me.

 She had shorted us 50,000IDR.
 I was pretty shocked about it, so I turned around and carried all the items, receipts and change back into the store.
 She smiled at me while I waited for the customer in front of me to checkout.
 She didn’t act shy or leave the counter to her co-worker.

 When it was my turn, I simply pointed out the receipt and said to her that she had short-changed me.

 She looked at the receipt, looked at the change, then promptly pulled the 50,000IDR note OUT OF HER POCKET and handed it to me.
 To top it off, she smiled and then wai’d at me.

 After a blistering hot day and our already many mishaps, we wandered into a very busy restaurant on the main road in Kuta.

 The place was packed with westerners and seemed like a decent establishment to get a decent meal after a crazy day.
 So we felt it would be a great place to quell our sudden case of culture shock.